rotundasoftware/cartero/README.md

 	}
 }
 ```

-The format of this file is exactly the same in `dev` and `prod` mode, but `prod` mode the assets will be minified and concatenated.

 The Hook then generates the raw HTML that will include the assets in the page being rendered and puts it into the `cartero_js`, `cartero_css`, and `cartero_tmpl` template variables.
 For the case of `js` and `css` files, it just needs to transform the paths in the `cartero.json` file to be relative to the `publicDir`, and then wrap them in `<script>` or `<link>` tags.
 For `tmpl` assets, the Hook needs to read the files, concatenate their contents, and then put the whole shebang into `cartero_tmpl`.